About Dr. Amy Serin

 About Dr. Christopher Simpson

-Dr. Christopher Simpson is currently completing a two year post-doctoral residency at The Serin Center in Peoria, Arizona where he aids children, adolescents, and adults with a range of symptoms stemming from several diagnoses including depression, anxiety, autism spectrum disorders, bereavement, ADHD, and ODD.
+Dr. Simpson is a licensed clinical psychologist and neuropsychologist working at The Serin Center in Peoria, Arizona where he aids children, adolescents, and adults with a range of symptoms stemming from several diagnoses including depression, anxiety, bereavement, ADHD, and ODD.

-He graduated from Argosy University in October 2012 where he received his Doctorate in Clinical Psychology from The Arizona School of Professional Psychology.
+Dr. Simpson graduated from Argosy University in October 2012 where he received his Doctorate in Clinical Psychology from The Arizona School of Professional Psychology.
 He completed his internship at Holcomb Behavioral Health in Exton, Pennsylvania with rotations in child and family based therapy, drug and alcohol intervention, and forensic psychology.
+Dr. Simpson supplemented his training with a two-year postdoctoral residency at the Serin Center that included an emphasis in neuropsychology.
 He has worked as a therapist in organizations such as Nana's Children, New Hope Psychological Services, and the Avondale Elementary School District.
 Additionally, he has worked at several private practices in the valley performing neuropsychological testing in adult and child populations.

 About Jamie Dana